CodeDifferently/lecture-slides/lectures/wordpress/theme-development/creating-basic-theme/content.md

 -
 -
 ### Creating base theme assets
-* The following files should be created in the `My Theme` root directory.
+* The following files should be created in the `my-theme` root directory.
   * `archive.php`
   * `footer.php`
   * `front-page.php`